Mathelab/ALTRE/README.md

 ```{R}
 BiocInstaller::biocLite(c('Rsubread'))
 ```
 This package will enable you to run one step of the pipeline significantly faster than Windows users.
-The extra package is not available for Windows.
+The extra package is not available for Windows (attempting to install it will produce an error).

 If you encounter an error when runing the above lines, please do the following:

-### On Linux and Mac OS
+### On Linux and MacOS

 When installing on Linux, installation might fail if the XML package cannot be installed.
 Installation failure  can be fixed by installing the libxml2, an XML C parser for Linux.
 Also to install the devtools R library, you also need to install several system dependencies.